-(a) Group as a lessee (applicable to the disclosure requirement under IFRS 16)
+(a)Group as a lessee

 The Group leases various properties, including real estate such as land and buildings, machinery and equipment.
 The lease terms range from 2 to 50 years.
 The Group is not allowed to loan, sublease or sell without obtaining the consent from the lessors.